-A crockpot and ribs is basically all I need.
+A crockpot and ribs are basically all I need.
 But, even though they are BBQ, I don’t have to stand over a hot grill or stove.
 I’m all about easy and these just go beyond that.

-I’ve been making ribs in the crock pot for several years now because it was so much easier.
-But, because of the way I laid them in my crock pot, I would have to turn the ribs every 3 hours so that each layer would be cooked evenly.
+I’ve been making ribs in the crockpot for several years now because it was so much easier.
+But, because of the way I laid them in my crockpot, I would have to turn the ribs every 3 hours so that each layer would be cooked evenly.

-I also use to put a lot of rub on my ribs, but now I just put a bit of salt, pepper and garlic powder on them before I put them in the crock pot.
+I also use to put a lot of rub on my ribs, but now I just put a bit of salt, pepper, and garlic powder on them before I put them in the crockpot.
 If you want to put a rub on them before cooking, just make sure you let them stay in the fridge overnight to absorb all those flavors.
 My Memphis Rub recipe follows below.

-They are so moist and fall off the bone finger licking good.
+They are so moist and fall off the bone finger-licking good.
 They go very well with Southern Coleslaw and baked beans.
 These are perfect for any party, tailgating, or any gathering.

 * * * *